 Carabao Cup round-up: Cardiff out, West Ham and Leicester through

-Cardiff crashed out at the hands of Norwich but West Ham, Leicester and Bournemouth are safely through to the Carabao Cup third round.
+Cardiff crashed out at the hands of Norwich on Tuesday night but West Ham, Leicester and Bournemouth are safely through to the Carabao Cup third round.

 At the Cardiff City Stadium, Dennis Srbeny's double and a solo effort from Max Aarons goal left Cardiff to contemplate a painful second-round exit at the hands of Norwich.
 Cardiff captain Bruno Manga's 77th-minute header was nothing more than a consolation effort, although it ended Cardiff's goal drought this season after 347 minutes.